Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 {% endtab %}
 {% endtabs %}

-### Deleting mobile properties in Experience Platform Data Collection UI
+### Deleting mobile properties in the Data Collection UI

 {% hint style="danger" %}
 Deleting your property in the Experience Platform Data Connection UI might cause disruption to your recurring push and in-app messaging activities.
 {% endhint %}

-In the Experience Platform Data Collection UI, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in ???** status.
-For more information about deleting a property, please read the [delete a property](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/companies-and-properties.html?lang=en#delete-a-property) section within the Experience Platform Data Collection UI documentation.
+In the Data Collection UI, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in ???** status.
+For more information about deleting a property, please read the [delete a property](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/companies-and-properties.html?lang=en#delete-a-property) section within the Data Collection UI documentation.

 To remove the corresponding mobile app in Campaign Standard, click **Remove from ACS**.
 For more information, see the section on [deleting your tags-enabled mobile application](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html?lang=en#delete-app).

 {% hint style="warning" %}
-Deleting your mobile property in Experience Platform Data Collection UI does not automatically delete your Campaign Standard mobile app.
+Deleting your mobile property in the Data Collection UI does not automatically delete your Campaign Standard mobile app.
 {% endhint %}

-### Handling clickthrough destinations included in Campaign In-App messages
+### Handling clickthrough destinations included in Campaign in-app messages

 A destination URL can be added to in-app messages that are delivered from Adobe Campaign.
 The destination can be a website URL such as [https://www.adobe.com](https://www.adobe.com) or a deep link such as `campaigndemoapp://signupactivity?paidaccount=true` which can be used to direct the user to a specific area of your app.